nandapieri/football-data-scraper/README.md

-# La Liga 2024/25 — Match Data Scraper (FBref)
+# La Liga 2024/25 — Match Data Scraper & Analysis (FBref)

-This project scrapes match-level data from the 2024/25 La Liga season using FBref as the data source.
+This project collects and models match-level data from the **2024/25 La Liga season**, using FBref as the data source.

-The goal was to build a **robust and reproducible data collection pipeline**, producing a clean dataset ready for SQL analysis and visualization tools such as Tableau.
+The goal is to build a **robust, reproducible data pipeline**, transforming raw match data into an **analysis-ready dataset** for SQL-based exploration and visualization (e.g. Tableau).

 ---

 ## 📌 Data Collected

+### Raw dataset (match-level)

-Each row represents one match.
-The final dataset includes:
+Each row represents **one match**.
+The scraped dataset includes:

 - Date
 - Home team
 - Away team
 - Final score
 - Expected Goals (xG) — home and away
 - Attendance
 - Venue
 - Match report URL

 Total matches: **380**

 ---

+### Analytical model (team-level)

+To enable team-based analysis, the raw match data is transformed in SQLite into a **team-level analytical view**:

+- Each match is represented by **two rows** (one per team)
+- Metrics are derived directly from match data, including:
+  - Goals for / against
+  - Goal difference
+  - xG difference
+  - Match result (W / D / L)
+  - Points earned (3 / 1 / 0)
+  - Home / away flag

+This structure allows cumulative, comparative and storytelling-driven analysis at team level.

+---

 ## 🛠️ Tech Stack

-- **Python**
+- **Python** — data collection and orchestration
-- **Playwright** — used to bypass Cloudflare protection and load dynamic content
+- **Playwright** — browser automation to bypass Cloudflare and load dynamic content
 - **BeautifulSoup** — HTML parsing
-- **CSV** — final dataset output
+- **CSV** — raw data output
+- **SQLite** — lightweight analytical database for SQL exploration

 ---

 ## 🧠 Key Design Decisions

 - **Playwright instead of requests**
-  FBref uses Cloudflare, which blocks traditional HTTP requests.
-A real browser session was required.
+  FBref uses Cloudflare protection, which blocks traditional HTTP requests.
+A real browser session was required to reliably access the data.

-- **Semantic filtering**
+- **Semantic filtering of matches**
-  Only rows containing a "Match Report" link were considered valid matches, avoiding header rows and visual separators.
+  Only rows containing a *Match Report* link are treated as valid matches, avoiding header rows, separators and incomplete entries.

 - **HTML-driven selectors**
-  Data extraction relies on `data-stat` attributes rather than tag types (`td` / `th`) to ensure robustness.
+  Data extraction relies on `data-stat` attributes rather than tag types (`td` / `th`), making the scraper more resilient to layout changes.

-- **Data quality over volume**
-  Matches without mandatory fields (date, teams, score) are excluded to keep the dataset analysis-ready.
+- **Separation of raw data and analytics**
+  - Raw match data is stored as-is
+  - All analytical logic (results, points, differentials) is implemented in SQL views
+  This keeps the pipeline transparent, reproducible and easy to extend.

 ---